 - with a subject that would be unflattering, embarrassing or controversial to a reasonable person,

 you have to indicate each such use with a statement that indicates that the person is a model and that the Element is being used for illustrative purposes only.

 Basic Idea #4

-So what exactly can I use your elements for?
+So what can I use the Elements for?

 As long as you steer clear of the above examples, you should be fine.

-To reassure you, let us provide you with some examples of what you can create with non-“Editorial Use Only” elements:
+Here are some examples of what you can create with Royalty-Free Elements:

 Obviously, the possibilities are not just restricted to these examples, as we all know creativity is limitless.

-You can also read up on our full Royalty-Free End User License Agreement for the full picture.
+You can also read Royalty-Free End User License Agreement for the full picture.